 Redundancy role on the network is to help protect critical links against failure, protects against network loops, and keeps network downtime at a minimum.
 Sustainable, uninterrupted data communication network is critical for industrial applications.
-Network Redundancy allows user to set up redundant loops in the network to provide a backup data transmission route if a cable is inadvertently disconnected or damaged.
-This switch supports Rapid Spanning Tree Protocol (RSTP)/Multiple Spanning Tree Protocol (MSTP) and ITU-T G.8032 v1/v2 Ethernet Ring Protection Switching (ERPS).
+Network Redundancy allows user to set up redundant loops in the network to provide a backup data transmission route in the event that a cable is inadvertently disconnected or damaged.
+This switch supports Rapid Spanning Tree Protocol (RSTP)/Multiple Spanning Tree Protocol (MSTP) and Enhanced RSTP, ITU-T G.8032 v1/v2 Ethernet Ring Protection Switching (ERPS).
 ERPS (Ethernet Ring Protection Switching) or ITU-T G.8032 is a loop resolution protocol, just like STP.
 Convergence time is much quicker in ERPS.
 Unlike in STP, most of the ERPS parameters are management configured - which link to block in the start etc. Normally ERPS is implemented with-in the same administrator domain, there by having control on the nodes participating in the Ring.
 This technology provides sub-50ms protection and recovery switching for Ethernet traffic.
-This is a particularly important feature for industrial applications since it could take several minutes to locate the disconnected or severed cable.
+This is a particularly important feature for industrial applications, since it could take several minutes to locate the disconnected or severed cable.

-3.4.1.
-RSTP
+3.3.1 RSTP SETTINGS